improving/GITLabs-CATechnologies/handout.md

 ### Git Simple Cycle

 1. Write Code
+  * Changes to files are stored in the local directory
 1. `git add .`
+  * Changes are noted in the index area
 1. `git commit -m "meaningful comment"`
+  * Changes are committed to the local repository
 1. Repeat as often as you need

 ### Overview of the Main Git Structures